 ISO/TR 13154:2009 was derived, in part, from ISO member for Singapore's (SPRING) technical reference 15 published in two parts under the general title, Technical reference for thermal imagers for human temperature screening.
 The SPRING technical reference was created as a result of the Singapore experiences during the SARS outbreak of 2003.

 ISO/TR 13154:2009, Medical electrical equipment – Deployment, implementation and operational guidelines for indentifying febrile humans using a screening thermograph, has been prepared by a Joint Working Group of ISO technical committee ISO/TC 121, Anaesthetic and respiratory equipment, subcommittee, SC 3, Lung ventilators and related equipment and IEC technical committee IEC/TC 62, Electrical equipment in medical practice, subcommittee SC D, Electromedical equipment.
 The technical report is a companion document to IEC 80601-2-59:2008, which gives the technical requirements of a screening thermograph, also developed by the Joint Working Group.

 ISO/TR 13154:2009 (price 92 Swiss francs) and IEC 80601-2-59:2008 (price 168 Swiss francs) are available from ISO national member institutes (see the complete list with contact details).
 They may also be obtained directly from the ISO Central Secretariat through the ISO Store or by contacting the Marketing & Communication department (see right-hand column).
 IEC 80601-2-59:2008 is also available from IEC.

-- Lung ventilators and related equipment
+- Respiratory devices and related equipment used for patient care

 - ISO/TR 13154:2009 [Withdrawn]Medical electrical equipmentDeployment, implementation and operational guidelines for identifying febrile humans using a screening thermograph